Franchise owner with open sign

 1. Make it top-down.
 The culture of the entire organization is set by corporate leadership and should be a priority for the C-suite.
 Culture isn’t just a written set of values posted on the wall, franchise leadership needs to “walk the talk”.
 When leaders practice a positive culture and make decisions based on the core values of the organization, it sets the expectation that corporate employees, franchisees, and franchisees’ employees will too.

 2. Provide support.
 Leaders and managers need to set the expectation that meeting the needs of employees, developing their potential, and creating an environment that emphasizes passion and teamwork is of the utmost priority.
-Especially now, when employees are being asked to do things like monitor customers’ compliance with mask policies, lug heavy trays to an outdoor dining space, or take on additional cleaning and sanitizing measures, they need to be given proper training, and more importantly, feel supported and appreciated.
+Especially now, with chronic understaffing and the increased emphasis on work/life balance and employee well-being since the pandemic, they need to be given proper training, and more importantly, feel supported and appreciated.

 Creating a positive culture is essential to your brand reputation.
 By setting the tone at the corporate level, franchisees will also benefit.
 They’ll end up with more engaged and more loyal workers, and in turn, more job candidates will be attracted to working in a place where others are happy and committed to their jobs.

-Learn more about how you can help franchisees measure employee satisfaction and engagement with Franchise Business Review’s [email protected] program.
-Contact us at [email protected].
+Learn more about how you can help franchisees measure employee satisfaction and engagement with Franchise Business Review’s Franchising at Work program.
+Request a free 10-minute demo.

 Related Resource: The Ultimate Guide to Employee Engagement for Franchises